c4arl0s/5BranchesII/README.md

 >>>>>>> modifyIntroduction
 ```

 This was the only line that throws confliction.
-I would expect that the lines where I changed the link also conflicted, but it doesn't.
+I would expect that the lines where I changed the link also conflicted, but it didn't.

 Git kept the changes that the `8b12a63 Modify links to go back to content menu` committed.
 It gives preference the changes on the branch master, so there is no conflict with the modifyIntroduction master. **So git merge the changes of modifyIntroduction into Master, it keeps master changes**.